jythontools/clamp/README.md

 Clamp thereby provides the following benefits:

-* JVM frameworks can readily work with clamped code, oblivious of its source
+* JVM frameworks and containers can readily work with clamped code, oblivious of its source

-* Especially those frameworks that need single jar support
+* This is especially true of those frameworks that need single jar support

 * Developers can stay as much in Python as possible.
-Note that Clamp currently can only clamp Python classes that inherit from a Java base class and/or extend Java interfaces.
+Clamp simply requires that any clamped Python classes inherit from a Java base class and/or extend Java interfaces.
+We may relax this restriction in the future.

-* We are working on a SQLAlchemy-like DSL that is declarative, using metaclasses and other metaprogramming techniques.
+* Clamp uses a SQLAlchemy-like DSL that is declarative, using metaclasses and other metaprogramming techniques.
+We also plan to extend this DSL substantially in the future.

 Clamp example: Clamped